OpenSecuritySummit/oss-website/content/tracks/Using-Proxies/_index.md

 when_day     :
 owasp-project: no
 session_slack:
-description  : Sessions focusing on Threat Modeling organizers   :
+description  : Sessions focusing on using Kubernetes to create a scalable Security Proxy solution organizers   :
 ---